 Parents will love

-- The quiet square with green trees at the Tower of the Winds
+- Learning more about the past at the Tower of the Winds

 - Stumbling upon picturesque houses and shops